andrewjamesford/react-webpack-typescript-blueprint/readme.md

-# React web application with webpack with TypeScript blueprint
+# React web application blueprint with Webpack & TypeScript

-This repo contains a blueprint for building React web applications with webpack using TypeScript.
-Using this repo you can quickly get started and extend it with additional building blocks.
+This repo has a blueprint for building React web applications with Webpack using TypeScript.
+Using this repo you can quickly get started and extend it with more building blocks.

 ## Getting started